arpitsaan/wordblocks/README.md

 Word Blocks has single source of truth for the views in the whole app.
 I architected the views to be reactive to the data model.
 A notification is fired to update all the views whenever the data model has been updated.
 This makes the data flow unidirectional to the Views — somewhat similar to how React works.

-- All data for the current turn is saved in a `WBTurn` object `   var score:Int var activeLives:Int var turnWord:WBTurnWord var gravityPercent:Int var gameState:WBGameState
+- All data for the current turn is saved in a `WBTurn` object `score, activeLives, turnWord, gravityPercent, gameState`

+- The user can perform the following actions during the Gameplay `tapStart tapResume tapRestart tapTick tapCross tapScreen collision`

+- The game is always in one of the following states `start active won lost collision gameover`

+- A Manager class runs the whole gameplay.
+It has in in-built state machine for the whole game logic.
+This method updates a model with a user action, and broadcasts a notification to the whole app to update views.
 `

-- The user can perform the following actions during the Gameplay `   case tapStart case tapResume case tapRestart case tapTick case tapCross case tapScreen case collision //when no user action
-    `

-- The game is always in one of the following states

-`   case start
-    case active
-    case won
-    case lost
-    case collision
-    case gameover
-    `

-- A Manager class runs the whole gameplay
-`
     public static func updateTurn(action:WBUserAction)

 `
-This gameplay runs on a state machine.
 Depending on the user action provided to this method, the current game state jumps to a new state with an updated data model.
 Since there is a persistent single source of truth for data in the whole app, everything remains in sync.

 ## Time Invested